Experiences & Amenities

 A campground of 60 sites is situated in the pinewoods near Grand Lagoon.
 All sites come equipped with electricity, water, picnic tables and grills.
 The sites will accommodate camping units ranging from tents to RVs up to 45 feet in length.

 One dump station is located in the campground.
 Two bathrooms with showers and a laundry facility are also available.
 Trails, beaches, a boat launch and concessions are located a short distance from the campground.

 - Reservations can be made through September 30, 2020, through ReserveAmerica.
 Book online or call 800-326-3521 (8 a.m. to 8 p.m.) or TDD 888-433-0287.

 Camping, Primitive Group

 There are two trails in the park to choose from: Heron Pond and Gator Lake trails.
-The Heron Pond Trail takes you on a hike through the flatwood pine forest and past the Turpentine Still.
+The Heron Pond Trail takes you on a hike through the flatwood pine forest and out toward Sandy Point.
 The Gator Lake trail provides a scenic lakeside view.

 This activity is an adventure in either swimming area.
 The extensive shoreline and rock jetties offer excellent opportunities to study marine life.
 Snorkeling equipment (masks, snorkels, fins) are available for rent at any of the concession stores on the property or bring your own.